-The total contributions to LACERS for the fiscal year ended June 30, 2022, in the amount of \$928,807,000 (\$837,184,000 for the Retirement Plan and \$91,623,000 for the Postemployment Health Care Plan), consisted of the following (in thousands):
+The total contributions to LACERS for the fiscal year ended June 30, 2023, in the amount of \$1,019,996,000 (\$929,415,000 for the Retirement Plan and \$90,581,000 for the Postemployment Health Care Plan), consisted of the following (in thousands):

-- (1) The initial City contributions made on July 15, 2021 were based on applying actuariallydetermined contributions rates to projected payroll for the fiscal year. - (2) At the end of the fiscal year, LACERS recalculated required contributions based on actual payroll, resulting in these true-up adjustments.
+(1) The initial City contributions made on July 15, 2022 were based on applying actuarially-determined contributions rates to projected payroll for the fiscal year.

-The City contributions made for the Retirement Plan under the Required Contributions category in the amount of \$591,234,000 were equal to 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 67.
-The City contributions made for the Postemployment Health Care Plan, in the amount of \$91,623,000, represents 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 74.
-Member contributions in the amount of \$245,879,000 were made toward the Retirement Plan, the voluntary Larger Annuity Plan and Family Death Benefit Plan.
+The City contributions made for the Retirement Plan under the Required Contributions category in the amount of \$669,391,000 were equal to 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 67.
+The City contributions made for the Postemployment Health Care Plan, in the amount of \$90,581,000, represents 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 74.
+Member contributions in the amount of \$259,977,000 were made toward the Retirement Plan, the voluntary Larger Annuity Plan and Family Death Benefit Plan.

-5. Historical Trend Information
+Note 5.
+Historical Trend Information

-Historical trend information, designed to provide information about LACERS progress made in accumulating sufficient assets to pay benefits when due, is presented on pages 42 - 47 for the Retirement Plan and pages 48 - 53 for the Postemployment Health Care Plan.
+Historical trend information, designed to provide information about LACERS progress made in accumulating sufficient assets to pay benefits when due, is presented on pages 46 - 51 for the Retirement Plan and pages 52 - 57 for the Postemployment Health Care Plan.

-6. Cash and Short-Term Investments and Investments
+Note 6.
+Cash and Short-Term Investments and Investments